-Affiliate Disclaimer: This post contains affiliate links.
+Affiliate Disclaimer: This post about running an effective affiliate marketing campaign contains affiliate links.
 I make a commission for purchases made through links in this post.
 Although you won’t pay any more for any purchases you make.
 Thank you.

 After starting my business several years ago, I realized being a 1:1 service provider was quickly going to become a limited opportunity to grow as an entrepreneur.
 I needed to start exploring other avenues that were aligned with my values, my family, my time, and my business.